 5) Be Prepared

-While it might be tempting to grab a cheeky Maccas or a hot bakery sausage roll because it’s quick and easy to do so, these are all forms of empty calories which will do more damage in the long run.
+While it might be tempting to grab a cheeky burger or a hot bakery sausage roll because it’s quick and easy to do so, these are all forms of empty calories which satisfy the appetite but not the body.

 While these fast options will make you feel like you’re full for a while, it’s a trick.
 Your body has not consumed the nutrients it needs to carry on, and it will continue feeling hungry until it gets them.

-When caught short, it is just as easy to pop to the supermarket and buy a couple of pieces of fruit and some ham or chicken from the deli to combat those unwanted hunger pangs.
+When caught short, it is just as easy to pop to the supermarket and buy a couple of pieces of fruit or some meat from the deli to combat those unwanted hunger pangs.

 7) Change Your Mindset